Adyen/adyen-ios/Adyen.docc/Localization.md

 "adyen.submitButton.formatted" = "Suscríbete por %@";
 ```

+> Important: If you are using multiple Adyen Components or Drop-In, all usages of that localization key get updated with the overridden value.

+> Tip: If you want to override the value for a key for a specific component you can use the `localizationParameters` to specify a custom localization file to get the values from as described below.

 ### Custom localization file name

 To use a custom localization file name, key format, or bundle, you must configure `LocalizationParameters`.